cedowens/Mod_Rewrite_Automation/README.md

 ### Info on the types of bash scripts include

-#### 1. Linode_ssl_redirector/Linode-mod_rewrite-redirector-setup.sh
+#### 1. LINODE REDIRECTOR SCRIPTS:

-This will setup an ssl redirector using mod_rewrite on an Ubuntu Linode nanode 1GB host.
-The script will take the following parameters for input and redirector configuration/setup:
+- Linode_ssl_redirector/Linode-mod_rewrite-redirector-setup.sh (stands up an ssl redirector using mod_rewrite on an Ubuntu Linode nanode 1GB host)

+- Linode_http_redirector/Linode-mod_rewrite-redirector-setup.sh (stands up a http (non-ssl) redirector using mod_rewrite on an Ubuntu Linode nanode 1GB host)

+The bash scripts above take the following inputs:

 - source IP that you can use to ssh into your redirector (terraform will setup a ufw firewall that only allows ssh in from this source IP)